oretoise/docs/_docs/comm-plans/creating.md

 * The URL for the program website.

 ## Creating the Skeleton
-Once you know the acronym or URL segment for the program, simply run the [Plan Generation script](/comm-plans/scripts/create-plan/).
+Once you know the acronym or URL segment for the program, simply run the [Plan Generation script](//docs/comm-plans/scripts/create-plan/).

+### Signatures
+The signature argument specifies which signature file to use.
+If you give it `jscruggs`, it will use `resources/views/signatures/jscruggs.blade.php`.
+If you need to create a new signature file, simply make it, name it what you want, and request it in when you run that script.

 ## Filling in Content

 ## Testing